WolframResearch/wolfram-app-discovery-rs/README.md

 # wolfram-app-discovery

-Discovery local installations of the Wolfram Language and Wolfram applications.
+Find local installations of the Wolfram Language and Wolfram applications.

 This crate provides: